 Unusual Options Activity Insight: Trade Desk

-Trade Desk (NASDAQ:TTD) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $85.12 following the option alert.
+On Thursday, shares of Trade Desk (NASDAQ:TTD) saw unusual options activity.
+After the option alert, the stock price moved down to $84.24.

 - Option Type: SWEEP